neuropoly/totalspineseg/README.md

     bash totalsegmentator-mri/scripts/prepare_nnunet_datasets.sh
     ```

-1. Train the model:
+1. Train the model.
+By default, this will train all datasets using fold 0.
+You can specify DATASET_ID (101, 102, or 103) and optionally a fold (only if DATASET_ID is specified, can be one of: 0, 1, 2, 3, 4, 5 or `all`):
     ```
     bash totalsegmentator-mri/scripts/train_nnunet.sh [DATASET_ID [FOLD]]
     ```
-   - `DATASET_ID` (optional): Specifies which dataset(s) to train on.
-Can be 101, 102 or 103.
-If omitted, all datasets (101 102 103) will be trained.
-   - `FOLD` (optional): Specifies which fold to use for training.
-Can only be provided if DATASET_ID is specified.

-   By default, this will train all datasets using fold 0.
-You can specify DATASET_ID (101, 102, or 103) and optionally a fold (0 to 5 or `all`).

 ## Inference
 Run the model.
 If you didn't train the model yourself, you should download models zip from release into `data/nnUNet/exports` (You can run `mkdir -p data/nnUNet/exports` before).
 This will process all .nii.gz files in the INPUT_FOLDER and save the results in the OUTPUT_FOLDER: